Mindful eating sounds like a lot of work.

 While the best experience with mindful eating comes with cooking your own meal, we recognise that not everyone has the time or resources to do so.
 Take-outs do have their benefits, but we recommend plating your food before you start digging in.

 This doesn’t mean you have to gingerly place each item on a polished plate to make it look restaurant-worthy.
 All you have to do is to avoid using plastic cutlery or eating out of a plastic container.
 There’s an inexplicable sense of ritual and occasion when you use a bowl of a plate during mealtime.

-Hero and featured image courtesy of Pablo Merchán Montes/ Unsplash
+(Hero and featured image credit: Pablo Merchán Montes on Unsplash)